harman052/rivraddon/README.md

 ## Installation

-In order to run the app you need install dependencies.
+In order to run the app you need to install dependencies.

 ### npm